United States v. Texas (2021): Addition of intervenor defendants

 On September 28, 2021, Judge Pitman granted the motions to intervene presented by the trio of Texas residents and the one submitted by out-of-state movant Oscar Stilley, cutting him some slack regarding pleading formalities in light of his pro-se status.
 The intervenors' participation at the preliminary injunction hearing was limited to facts and arguments different from those offered by the parties.
 This is based on their representation that the State of Texas and its Attorney General cannot adequately represent their interests.
 The order is stamped docket item 40.
 Pitman also denied the State's request for an in-person hearing in expectation of a large crowd of spectators, potentially from a wide geographic area.

 On September 29, the State of Texas and the three private intervenors filed their respective responses in opposition to the DOJ's motion for a preliminary injunction.
-The latter also requested additional time at the October 1, 2021 video-conference to cross-examine the Biden Administration's witnesses.
+The latter also requested additional time at the October 1, 2021 video conference to cross-examine the Biden administration's witnesses.
 The Texas Attorney General's lawyers additionally moved to dismiss the entire case for lack of jurisdiction, but triggered a notice of deficiency because they included their jurisdictional counter-attack within the same document, instead of filing it separately.
 Jurisdictional arguments in theory take precedence (because they would preclude temporary injunctive relief), but no hearing was set or requested on an emergency basis on the State's motion to dismiss.
 That left the possibility that the want-of-jurisdiction argument would be deemed a defensive issue in the adjudication of the DOJ's motion for affirmative interim relief.
-The Attorney General's lawyers argue, inter alia, that the United States doesn't have a cause of action against Texas under the circumstances presented because Congress hasn't authorized one, and that therefore there is no case or controversy for Article III standing purposes, and that the first element under the preliminary injunction test cannot be satisfied for the same reason.
+The Attorney General's lawyers argued, inter alia, that the United States doesn't have a cause of action against Texas under the circumstances presented because Congress hasn't authorized one, and that therefore there is no case or controversy for Article III standing purposes, and that the first element under the preliminary injunction test cannot be satisfied for the same reason.
 There are, however, numerous other legal arguments in the briefing, which made it necessary for them to request leave to exceed the applicable page limit.
 Judge Pitman took all arguments and evidence under advisement at the conclusion of the hearing, and indicated that an order would be forthcoming, without stating a date.